great-expectations/great_expectations/contrib/time_series_expectations/docs/README.md

 ### Abstract Base Classes

-The most important ABCs are [BatchAggregateStatisticTimeSeriesExpectation](link), [ColumnPairTimeSeriesExpectation](link), and [ColumnAggregateTimeSeriesExpectation](link).
+The most important ABCs are [BatchAggregateStatisticTimeSeriesExpectation](link), [ColumnAggregateTimeSeriesExpectation](link), and  [ColumnPairTimeSeriesExpectation](link).
 They allow time series models to be applied to data in a variety of shapes and formats.
 Please see the class docstrings for more detailed explanation.

 The full class hiereachy is: